-That’s why setting networking goals for the coming year is so important.
+This is why setting networking goals is so important for your success.

-Networking goals are a destination point you aim to achieve through your networking efforts.
+You can imagine them as a destination point you aim to achieve through networking efforts.

-These goals can be short-term, like getting a new job in the next 6 months.
+Like any goal, networking goals can be short-term, like getting a job referral out of your network in the next 3 months.

 Why Should You Set Networking Goals

-- They give you a sense of direction and purpose in your career.
+- Give you a sense of direction and purpose in your career.

-- They keep you motivated and focused on what matters most to you at this moment in time.
+- Keep you focused on what matters most to you at the moment.

-But how do you know what you want if you don’t set goals for yourself?
+But how do you set goals for yourself?